duniter/duniter/protocol.md

 * `MembersCount` is used in combination of `MembersRoot`, just like `VotersCount` is with `VotersRoot`.
 * `MembersChanges` contains a list of members joining or leaving the WoT.
 A joining member has a line starting with '+' and a leaving one with '-'.

-## Money issuances

-Money issuance is a simple message to create a new coin.
-It has the following structure:

-	Version: VERSION
-	Issuer: INDIVIDUAL_FINGERPRINT
-	Number: COIN_INCREMENT_NUMBER
-	Unity: COINT_ONE_TO_NINE_VALUE
-	Power: COIN_DECIMAL_POWER
-	AmendmentNumber: AMENDMENT_NUMBER
-	AmendmentHash: AMENDMENT_HASH
-	FusionCoins: COIN1_ID, COIN2_ID, ...

-Here is a description of each field:

-* `Version` denotes the current structure version.
-This number may change in cases of evolution of this message structure.
-* `Issuer` is the fingerprint of a member (the issuer).
-It is the 160 bits fingerprint of its OpenUDC public key.
-* `Number` is an increment value indentifying this particular coin among those issued by this member.
-When a member issues a new coin, he MUST increment this value.
-The couple `Issuer` and `Number` MUST be unique and identifies a coin in the monetary system.
-* `Unity` is a decimal value between 1 and 9.
-This value is multiplied by 10^`Power` to form the monetary value of the coin.
-* `Power` is a decimal and positive value.
-* `AmendmentNumber` if present is the value of the `Number` field of an amendment declaring a Universal Dividend.
-It is the justification for creating this coin.
-* `AmendmentHash` is the hash of the pointed amendment, just to authentify the targeted amendment.
-* `FusionCoins` if present lists the coins used for the fusion.
-This field can't be present if `AmendNumber` already is.

 ## Transactions

 Transaction is a message with the following structure: